Patrick Egelund: Youth career

 Egelund started playing football at the age of three alongside his older brother, Martin.
 They played together in a local club, Holsted fB, despite their age difference.
 Later, he joined Esbjerg fB, still alongside his brother, and Patrick signed his first contract on his 15th birthday.
 Patrick received a new contract in October 2017, which would keep him at the club until June 2020.

 Career

 Esbjerg fB

 On 7 April 2019, Egelund got his official debut for Esbjerg, when he came on from the bench against FC Midtjylland with 10 minutes left.
 Egelund played two games in the Danish Superliga in the 2018/19 season, and was permanently promoted to the first team squad for the 2019/20 season.
-On 2 July 2019, Egelund signed a 4 year senior deal with the club.
+On 2 July 2019, Egelund signed a 4-year senior deal with the club.

 He terminated his contract with Esbjerg on 4 August 2021.

 Fredericia

 On 13 August 2021, Egelund joined FC Fredericia on a deal until June 2023.
+In the 2024–25 season he helped the club getting promoted to the Danish Superliga for the first time in club history existence.